ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ### @@@table

 This type of @@@ command starts with a line begins with "@@@table".
-The contents of this command is a table of GFM or pandoc's markdown.
+The contents of this command is a table of the GFM or pandoc's markdown.
 The command makes a table easy to read.
 For example, a text file `sample.md` has a table like this: